tillitis/tillitis-key1/doc/quickstart.md

-# TK1 Quickstart
+# Tillitis TKey Quickstart

-This document describes how to build the FPGA bitstream, including the firmware, and get this programmed onto the flash memory of the Tillitis Key 1 USB device.
+This document describes how to build the FPGA bitstream, including the firmware, and get this programmed onto the flash memory of the Tillitis TKey USB device.

-*Note well*: If you have an already flashed TK1 you don't need to do anything unless you want to set your own Unique Device Secret (UDS).
+*Note well*: If you have a TKey which already has been flashed, then you don't need to do anything unless you want to set your own Unique Device Secret (UDS).
 You can start running apps on it immediately.
 See [tillitis-key1-apps](https://github.com/tillitis/tillitis-key1-apps) for a few examples.

-The Tillitis Key 1 kit includes:
+The Tillitis TKey kit includes:

-- Tillitis Key 1 USB stick with USB-C plug, marked MTA1-USB V1
+- Tillitis TKey USB stick with USB-C plug, marked MTA1-USB V1
 - Programmer board based on Raspberry Pi Pico, with a white holder/jig
 - USB cable with micro-B plug, for connecting the programmer to computer
 - USB-C extension cable
 - USB-C to USB-A adapter

-## Programming FPGA bitstream and firmware onto Tillitis Key 1
+## Programming FPGA bitstream and firmware onto TKey

 Connect the programmer to the computer using the USB cable with micro-B plug.

-Place the Tillitis Key 1 (the USB stick) correctly in the programming jig and close the hatch.
+Place the TKey USB stick correctly in the programming jig and close the hatch.

 The USB stick can remain in the jig during repeated development, programming and testing cycles.
 The USB stick should then be connected